vegaprotocol/documentation/docs/tutorials/proposals/maker-volume-rebate-program.md

 import TabItem from '@theme/TabItem';
 import Batch from './_batch-sample.md';

 When a high-volume maker rebate program is enabled, market makers can receive a rebate of a portion of their paid fees.
-The higher their maker volume over the program's window length, the greater the rebate that makers can receive.
+The higher their maker volume across all markets over the program's window length, the greater the rebate that makers can receive.

 The program needs to be enabled by governance.
 Once it's enabled, both the requirements and the benefits can also be replaced with a new program.